tensorflow/community/rfcs/20201221-tfmot-compression-api.md

 ## Objective

-Build a Keras-base API and set of guidelines that help compression algorithm developer to implement their own model compression algorithm (e.g. [Weight Clustering](https://arxiv.org/abs/1510.00149), [WEST](https://arxiv.org/abs/1811.08417)) and provide a standard way to testing/benchmark and create their own user API for model developers that includes compressed model deployment to TF serving, TFLite, and tf.js.
+Build a Keras-base API and set of guidelines that help compression algorithm developer to implement their own model compression algorithm (e.g. [Weight Clustering](https://arxiv.org/abs/1510.00149), [WEST](https://arxiv.org/abs/1811.08417)) and provide a standard way to testing/benchmark and create their own user API for model developers that includes compressed model deployment to TF serving, TFLite, tf.js, and TF-TRT.

 ### Goals
 * Enables algorithms that optimize the weights of a model but not the activations, which includes all [traditional lossless compression algorithms](https://en.wikipedia.org/wiki/Lossless_compression#:~:text=Lossless%20compression%20is%20a%20class,reconstructed%20from%20the%20compressed%20data.).